Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 -

-increase in motor activity and physical performance
+increased physical activity and physical performance

 -